ember-learn/guides-source/guides/release/getting-started/quick-start.md

 You can see this in action if you create a new route that shows a different list of people.
 As an exercise for the reader, you may try to create a `programmers` route that shows a list of famous programmers.
-By re-using the `PeopleList` component, you can do it in almost no code at all.
+By re-using the `People-List` component, you can do it in almost no code at all.

 ## Click Events